 In the medium-duty truck sector, especially motorhomes, the 8.3 Cummins is often considered a legendary engine.
 However, they’ve always appeared a bit more problematic in heavy-duty equipment and machines.
 We’ll circle back to that in the coming section.
 For now, let’s discuss a few of the common issues on 8.3 Cummins diesel engines.

 This problem mostly affects 8.3L Cummins engines found in heavy-duty off-road equipment.
-Around the 6,000 to 8,000 hour mark it’s not unheard of for the 8.3 diesel engine to lose a chunk of the block.
-This is especially common in 8.3 engines in use in combines.
+Around the 6,000 to 8,000 hour mark it’s not uncommon for them to lose a chunk of the block.
+This is especially common in the engines used in combines.

 CAPS refers to Cummins Accumulator Pump System.
 Original 8.3 Cummins diesel engines feature the mechanical P pump, which is very reliable.
-The 8.3 CAPS is electronically driven and runs into many of the same problems as on the 5.9 Cummins.
+The CAPS is electronically driven and runs into many of the same problems as on the 5.9 Cummins.
 These include failures with the lift pump, trouble due to excess water in diesel fuel, and excess heat.
-All of these may cause failures or faults with the 8.3 Cummins CAPS.
+All of these may cause failures or faults with the CAPS system.

 8.3 Cummins Reliability